AdamClarkStandke/ReinforcementLearning/README.md

 * StandkeSumofDifferenceReward: a simple reward scheme that I created that takes the difference of the past trading windwo and sums the values before multiplying it by the agent's balance

 Stable-baselines3's lists the following blog post on PPO [37 implementation details of PPO](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/) which breaks down different architectures for the PPO agent.
 One of which is a CNN architecture and this was used for the trading agent's feature extractor portion.
 For the MLP portion, most of the recommendations from the article [WHAT MATTERS FOR ON-POLICY DEEP ACTOR CRITIC METHODS?
-A LARGE-SCALE STUDY](https://openreview.net/pdf?id=nIAxjsniDzg) were followed except for using the softplus function to transform the network output into an action standard deviation and adding  a (negative) offset to its input to.
+A LARGE-SCALE STUDY](https://openreview.net/pdf?id=nIAxjsniDzg) were followed except for using the softplus function to transform the network output into an action standard deviation and adding  a (negative) offset to its input.

 This is the architecture used for the Policy's feature extractor:
 ```